Skip to main content

 How to use Splunk software for this use case

-With Splunk software, you can ingest machine generated data into a system that indexes all data in real-time and analyze the data using your rules.
+With Splunk software you can ingest machine generated data into a system that indexes all data in real-time and analyze the data using your rules.
 Doing so allows you to create reports for trending, anomalies, and pattern detection.
-Furthermore, since it’s impossible for humans to continuously watch dashboards, you can schedule your searches in your Splunk deployment and have them deliver results as actionable alerts.
+Furthermore, since it’s impossible for humans to continuously watch dashboards, you can schedule searches in your Splunk deployment and have them deliver results as actionable alerts.

 The general process